m13253/dns-over-https/Readme.md

     |  doh-client  +--+ Content Delivery Network +--+ (Apache, Nginx, Caddy) |
     +--------------+  +--------------------------+  +------------------------+

 Although DNS-over-HTTPS can work alone, a HTTP service muxer would be useful as you can host DNS-over-HTTPS along with other HTTPS services.

+## DNSSEC

+DNSSEC validation is not built-in.
+It is highly recommended that you install `unbound` or `bind` and pass results for them to validate DNS records.

+If you are running a server without anycast, you probably want to enable EDNS0 Client Subnet during your configuring `unbound` or `bind`.

 ## Protocol compatibility